-Cybersecurity is an every-day growing industry, which inevitably infiltrates the day-to-day life of each of us.
-With all the appearing tools, technologies, methods, and attacks, the cybersecurity field remains one of the hardest to grasp and to keep up with.
+Cybersecurity is an everyday growing industry, which inevitably infiltrates the day-to-day life of each of us.
+There are numerous tools, technologies, methods, and attacks in the cybersecurity field.
+Due to the abundance of these things, the cybersecurity field is one of the hardest to grasp and keep up with.

-To help you to understand it a little bit better, we wrote this shortlist of basic cybersecurity terms and definitions.
+To help you to understand it a little bit better, we wrote this shortlist of basic cybersecurity terminology and definitions.

 Let’s dive in!

 This cybersecurity terms dictionary will bring some clarity to those words you encountered but couldn’t grasp.
 Also, this list will make you more aware of the threats that lie in wait for you around every internet corner.